thomasmarsh/python-turtle/turtle.md

 >>> (dx, dy) = turtle.delta(angle)
 ```

+(It is common practice to prefix a variable that is a delta with the letter "d".)
 Now we know what our next position will be, by adding those values to our current position: `(x+dx, y+dy)`.

 ```python
 >>> (x+dx, y+dy)